Frequently Asked Questions

 A ceremony is performed on a special occasion.
 A ceremony often involves a deep commitment, acknowledges a deep change or a celebration.

 On a brain level, ceremonies provide a sacred platform for neuroplasticity to occur.
-With a clear and concise commitment that there is a neural pathway in the brain that needs to change, ceremonies allow new neural pathways to form in the brain that are healthier and serve as motivational forces.
+With a clear and concise commitment, it creates a neural pathway in the brain where there is a need for change; ceremonies allow new neural pathways to form in the brain that are healthier and serve as motivational forces.

-A shamanic drum journey is like a deep meditation.
+A medicine drum journey is like a deep meditation.
 The vibration of the drum permeates your body.
 It is a body experience.
-Shamanic drumming is an ancient practice that helps you to alter your state of consciousness so that you can dive deeper into yourself to access guidance, new perspectives and inner wisdom.
+Medicine drumming is an ancient practice that helps you to alter your state of consciousness so that you can dive deeper into yourself to access guidance, new perspectives and inner wisdom.

 The medicine drum is a shamanic tool that has been used for healing and transformation since ancient times.